 Sole proprietorships have many benefits, but they also present some disadvantages.

 When filing your taxes as a sole proprietorship, you report your business’s income and losses on your personal tax returns.
 You’re also required to submit a Schedule C, Profit or Loss from the Business, as part of your IRS 1040 filing.
 This form is used to document your business’s income and expenses.

 “A sole proprietorship doesn’t have to file a separate [business] tax return,” Jensen explained.
 “A business schedule is attached to the owner’s personal tax return.”

 Income earned by sole proprietorships is treated like personal income, which is why it’s reported on your personal tax return.

 You may instead be able to submit Schedule C-EZ, which documents your net profit from the business.
-Because the sole proprietor is considered both the employer and the employee, he or she is responsible for paying both the employer and employee portions of Social Security and Medicare taxes through Form SE, "Self-Employment Tax."
-The employer portion of the tax can be claimed as a tax deduction when filing your tax return, however.
+Because the sole proprietor is considered both the employer and the employee, they are responsible for paying both the employer and employee portions of Social Security and Medicare taxes through Form SE, Self-Employment Tax.
+However, the employer portion of the tax can be claimed as a tax deduction when filing your tax return.